GoogleCloudPlatform/functions-framework-go/README.md

 	go run main.go
 	# Output: Serving function...
 	```

+	Upon starting, the framework will listen to HTTP requests at `/` and invoke your registered function
+	specified by the `FUNCTION_TARGET` environment variable (i.e. `FUNCTION_TARGET=hello`).

 1. Send requests to this function using `curl` from another terminal window:
 	```sh